NigelEarle/AWS-CSA-Notes-2018/Databases/README.md

 ### Database Snapshots

 DB Snapshots are done manually (ie they are user initiated) They are stored even after you delete the original RDS instance, unlike automated backups.

+### Restoring Backups

+Whenever you restore either an Automatic Backup or a manual Snapshot, the restored version of the database will be a new RDS instance with a new DNS endpoint

+`original.us-west-1.rds.amazonaws.com`  ->  `restored.eu-west-1.rds.amazonaws.com`